tatiananovaes/Customer_Churn_Telecom/README.md

 4- Acessar a app no navegador

 ---

 # _Customer Churn Forecast in Telecom Operators_
 _The objective of this project is to predict Customer Churn in a Telecom Operator._

 _Customer Churn refers to a decision made by the customer about ending the business relationship; it also refers to the loss of customers.
 Customer loyalty and customer churn always add up to 100%.
 Therefore, it is very important for a company to predict the users who are likely to leave the business relationship and the factors that affect those decisions._

 _The proposal then, is to create a machine learning model that can predict whether or not a customer will cancel their plan and how likely it is to do so.
 Both exploratory analysis and model training were done with Jupyter Notebook; then, with the trained model, an interface was created with Streamlit (Web App) for the prediction of customer churn from data informed by the user in an interactive way._

 _The project is part of the Data Scientist Training, offered by Data Science Academy._

 ## _Data_
-_Training and test datasets were provided by Data Science Academy, in separate files (csv).
+_Training and test datasets were provided by Data Science Academy, in separate files (csv)._

 ## _Dependencies_
 _The project was run using the Python language in Jupyter Notebook.
 The libraries used were Numpy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-learn, Pyarrow, Joblib, Pickle, Imblearn, and XGBoost, plus Streamlit.
 The versions used are in the requirements.txt file._

-## _To run the app in Stremlit_:
+## _To run the app in Streamlit_:
 _1- Have Anaconda Python installed_

 _2- Run: pip install -r requirements.txt_

 _3- Run: streamlit run app.py_

 _4- Access the app in the browser_

 ---

 ## Dicionário de Dados // _Data Dictionary_